-With complicated learning units, you waste time and money: If your participants are bored or do not understand the content, you can save yourself the effort.
-Therefore, Learning Nuggets based on the Microlearning principle are THE method for sustainable learning.
+With complicated learning units, you burn time and money: If your participants get bored or don't understand the content, you might as well save your effort.
+That's why Learning Nuggets, based on the principle of Microlearning, are THE method for sustainable learning.
 Read in the article how to think big in small ways.

 What are Learning Nuggets

 A Learning Nugget is a small learning unit.
 The focus is 100% on one topic or message.
-Similar to an elevator pitch, a Learning Nugget should convey a single statement as compactly and understandably as possible.
-To ensure long-term learning success, a Learning Nugget should also be attractively structured to encourage further exploration.
+Similar to an Elevator Pitch, a Learning Nugget should convey a single statement as compactly and understandably as possible.
+To ensure long-term learning success, a Learning Nugget should also be attractively structured and entice learners for more. (👉 How to create complete online courses from small units)

 a short learning unit